santisoler/website/about.md

 Software](https://joss.theoj.org/).

 I love teaching and sharing my knowledge: I've taught a few different Physics courses and also Python and git tutorials.
-In my intention of improving my teaching skills I became a certified [Carpentries](https://carpentries.org) instructor.
+With the intention of improving my teaching skills I became a certified [Carpentries](https://carpentries.org) instructor.